Past Civic Awards citations and recipients.

 She excels at bringing people of diverse ages and backgrounds together, creating synergies that raise the potential of the entire community.
-Long term, her efforts do and will continue to help build a better Ōtautahi that prioritizes living wages, water resources, community-centred town planning, and to become a better place for the people, fauna and flora of Aotearoa-New Zealand.
+Long term, her efforts do and will continue to help build a better Ōtautahi that prioritises living wages, water resources, community-centred town planning, and to become a better place for the people, fauna and flora of Aotearoa-New Zealand.

 Since arriving in New Zealand in 1988, she has been a very active advocate for the culture and traditions of the Philippines.

-She founded the Philippine Culture and Migrant Services in 1996, a not-for-profit voluntary organization that encourages Filipino residents of Christchurch to preserve their identities, language, culture and customs for future generations.
+She founded the Philippine Culture and Migrant Services in 1996, a not-for-profit voluntary organisation that encourages Filipino residents of Christchurch to preserve their identities, language, culture and customs for future generations.
 More broadly, it provides community services to the Filipino and wider Christchurch community.

-A trained dancer and historian, it is small wonder that in its original form the PCMS emphasised the importance of traditional Filipino dance, but over the years the organization has expanded its purview to include sports and other cultural events as well as the provision of services to support new migrants, giving advice on employment, business, legal rights, and emergency assistance.
+A trained dancer and historian, it is small wonder that in its original form the PCMS emphasised the importance of traditional Filipino dance, but over the years the organisation has expanded its purview to include sports and other cultural events as well as the provision of services to support new migrants, giving advice on employment, business, legal rights, and emergency assistance.

 This last became of paramount importance during and after the 2010/2011 earthquake events, and over the current Covid-19 crisis.